Categories

 When we charge children as adults, we’re claiming their development has stopped, that they are bad apples to be tossed in the trash.
 We justify this by saying their actions were so violent they can only be attributed to an adult.
 Does that mean the adult-sized violence endured every day by millions of children makes them adults?
 We cannot beat, rape, and neglect our children, shuffle them through a “child welfare” system that even its own social workers acknowledge is harmful, and not expect consequences.
 It stands to reason that if adults do horrible things to children, some of them are in turn going to do horrible things.
 A child’s violent act does not give us the right to deny him childhood.

 I used to say what happened wasn’t my brother’s fault because his disability made him unable to empathize, to control impulses, to think through consequences.
 I now realize this ableist lens, while releasing him from blame, also denies him agency.
 I don’t have any answers.
 I don’t know what accountability in a decarcerated world looks like for someone like him.
 I can’t address all the systems and nuances at play in one blog post.
 I do know that incarceration is a wound on top of a wound.
 The loss experienced by a child deprived of love is unimaginable to most of us.
 I’m not sure my brother has experienced a day of peace in his life.
 His community owes him the care and love that was denied him.
 He deserves rest.
-And I know that repairing the harm caused to him would be a step toward repairing my own, an acknowledgement that, while it may have been my brother’s fault, it was yours, too.
+And I know that repairing the harm caused to him would be a step toward repairing my own, an acknowledgment that, while it may have been my brother’s fault, it was yours, too.
 You failed me in that moment, just as we all failed this teacher and this child.

 Allowing ourselves to magically turn a child into an adult in order to make sense of a violent act is just another violent act.
 Our children have seen enough violence.